Computational-Plant-Science/pycyapi/README.md

 Cluster Installation
 ---------------------
-To install clusterside on a cluster, run:
+To install `plantit-clusterside` on a cluster, run:

 ```
-pip3 install --user git+https://github.com/Computational-Plant-Science/DIRT2_ClusterSide
+pip3 install --user git+https://github.com/Computational-Plant-Science/plantit-clusterside
 ```

-on the cluster under the the user that Plant IT will use to login and submit jobs.
+on the cluster under the the user that PlantIT will use to login and submit jobs.

 Clusterside expects [irods icommands](https://wiki.cyverse.org/wiki/display/DS/Setting+Up+iCommands) to be installed and irods already configured to connect to the file server using the `iinit` command.
 Clusterside